Kelvinyu1/bitmap/README.md

 Update: I am so wrong, the opposite of what I was expecting happened.
 While my goal was to improve cache performance, I instead improved run time?????

-# the current progress
+# todo
-There are two implementations, u8 and u64 bytes.
+i gotta upload the performance comparisons yea but it's late